Joshua 4 — God does the impossible and says 'now grab twelve rocks because I want receipts'

 "Come up out of the Jordan."

-The moment the priests' feet hit dry ground on the other side — the SECOND their soles lifted off the riverbed — the waters of the Jordan came rushing back.
+The moment the feet hit dry ground on the other side — the SECOND their soles lifted off the riverbed — the waters of the Jordan came rushing back.
 Right back to their place, overflowing the banks, just like before.
 The river had been on pause this entire time, held back by nothing but the command of God.
 And the moment His purpose was done, it snapped back to full force.

 That's the kind of power we're talking about.
 God didn't reroute the river.
 He told it to stand still, and it did.
 Then He told it to go, and it went. 🌊